- Home

 OUR COVER PICTURES

 Front Cover.
 Miss Maureen Kingi, Miss New Zealand 1962, chosen to represent New Zealand overseas in the Miss World and Miss International contests, two very important events.
-Part of Maureen’s job will be to publicize our country, and help dispel some of the quaint ideas that some people have about us.
+Part of Maureen’s job will be to publicise our country, and help dispel some of the quaint ideas that some people have about us.
 Maureen is 19 years old and a student radiologist, a career she hopes to resume in 1963.

 Back Cover.
 Napier from the air.
 Photograph taken from 8000 feet by Mr. A. W. Colley shows the complete layout of the City.
 It reminds us at this stage of a gigantic arrow head with Taradale in the distance acting as the tail.